San José, Costa Rica

 Empowering coffee farmers with business development

-Through Bean Voyage, WECO is partnering with a women-led association of coffee farmers, ASIPROFE, a group of 11 women in the Legua de Asseri region who provide and strengthen economic opportunities for women in their community.
+In 2021, WECO partnered with Bean Voyage and ASIPROFE, a women-led association of coffee farmers in the La Legua de Asseri region of Costa Rica who provide and strengthen economic opportunities for women in their community.
 To learn more about the early stages of this project, see our overview video here.

-WECO is currently assisting ASIPROFE in completing the building of a communal micro-mill to process member coffee for export and local consumption.
-Once the micro-mill is complete, WECO will work with ASIPROFE on the next stage of the project, which will be business development and access to training, subject-matter experts, and personalized mentorship so the association can create a sustainable plan for their business.
-Ultimately it will fill both income and knowledge gaps that exist for the community and enable their long-term success.
+WECO assisted ASIPROFE in completing the building of a communal micro-mill to process their and member coffee for export and local consumption.
+Now that the micro-mill is complete, WECO will work with ASIPROFE on the next stages of their business, by working with Bean Voyage to increase their access to training, subject-matter experts, and personalized mentorship so the association can create a sustainable plan for the future.
+Ultimately this will fill both income and knowledge gaps that exist for the community and enable their long-term success.
 The project will also include opportunities for volunteers to visit the community and contribute to future construction efforts.